Sanna Marin: Russian invasion of Ukraine

 In late November and early December 2022, Marin visited New Zealand and Australia, becoming the first Finnish prime minister to visit the two countries.
 She met with New Zealand Prime Minister Jacinda Ardern and Australian Prime Minister Anthony Albanese, and covered several issues including bilateral trade relations, the global economic situation, the Russian invasion of Ukraine and climate change mitigation.

-On 10 March, Marin said Finland could discuss transferring F/A-18 Hornets to Ukraine, subject to international cooperation, training requirements and Finland's own security situation.
+On 10 March 2022, Marin said Finland could discuss transferring F/A-18 Hornets to Ukraine, subject to international cooperation, training requirements and Finland's own security situation.
 Finnish President Sauli Niinistö denied any discussions over the issue.
 The Finnish Defence Minister Antti Kaikkonen said that the Hornets would be required for the foreseeable future.
 Marin re-iterated her call for a fighter aircraft discussion as "the next big question" after main battle tanks, stating that Ukraine's defense against Russia requires heavier weaponry.
 She emphasized that Finland has no position on the issue yet.

+Accession of Finland to NATO

+Sanna Marin's attitude, as the vice chairman of SDP, was negative towards Finland joining NATO and pro-NATO statement by Finnish Defence Minister Carl Haglund after Russia conquered Crimea in 2014.
+That time the attitude for Finland to join NATO was negative, both among the government and majority of the citizens.